tubbo/ghettoblaster/README.md

 # Ghettoblaster

 Ghettoblaster is your personal email announcement list.
-Write your emails in Markdown, preview them with Mailcatcher, and obtain new email submissions from an innocuous looking front page.
-It is in use to manage The Wonder Bars/Wax Poetic's email lists as well as various other lists for small parties.
+Write your emails and preview them on-the-fly, then deliver them to your entire list with one click.
+You can obtain new email submissions from our innocuous-looking front page.

+## In The Wild

+It's in use to manage the mailing list for Wonder Bars/Wax Poetic/Wyld Lyfe events as well as by other event promoters in Philadelphia...

 ## Setup